North Community High School: Academics

 The school has an Advanced Placement program that offers several different courses.

 North is opened a second academy in the fall of 2016—N-STEM (North Academy of Science, Technology, Engineering and Math)—which is an iteration of the school's successful Summatech program that closed in 2007.

-Local politicians criticized North's low academic results in the 2000s.
+Local politician Don Samuels criticized North's low academic results in the 2000s after apologizing for a statement that the school should be burned.

 Radio station

 North High School is home to KBEM-FM, a radio station owned by the Minneapolis Public Schools.
 The station signed on the air in October, 1970, and moved to North in 1983 when the Minneapolis Area Vocational Technical Institute, where the station had been located from its launch (as Vocational High School), closed and the building sold.
 Students are responsible for much of the station's operation, and 35 hours of airtime a week is devoted to student programming.
 Approximately 150 students are involved in the radio station's operation, with the majority attending North.
 Students typically enroll in the program as ninth-graders and are prepared for on-air duties by their junior or senior year.

 The station broadcasts traffic reports for the Minneapolis-Saint Paul metro area with data provided by the Minnesota Department of Transportation.
 From 1989 to 2005, the station was paid approximately $400,000 by the DOT for this service.
 MnDOT had planned to cancel the contract, but due to public demand the state continued the relationship.